RookieITSec/HuginPanoScript/README.md

 ## General Steps
+1. Install the software.
-1. Get the files ready.
+2. Get the files ready.
-2. Run the batch file to deploy the Hugin Script.
+3. Run the batch file to deploy the Hugin Script.
-3. Let the Hugin Script Run
+4. Let the Hugin Script Run
-4. Monitor Batcher tool thing.
+5. Monitor Batcher tool thing.

+### 1. Install the software.

-### 1. Get the files Ready.
+### 2. Get the files Ready.

-### 2. Run Batch file to deploy the Hugin Script.
+### 3. Run Batch file to deploy the Hugin Script.

-### 3. Let the Hugin Script Run
+### 4. Let the Hugin Script Run

-### 4. Monitor Batcher tool thing.
+### 5. Monitor Batcher tool thing.
-The above script will send the individual PTO files to the PTBatcher tool from Hugin and
+The above script will send the individual PTO files to the PTBatcher tool from Hugin and run the stitching operations sequentially.